-Many people feel dental anxiety at the thought of a root canal.
-However, in the gentle hands of your trusted dentist in Clemson, SC, your root canal can be a simple, and stress-free, procedure that will eliminate pain and protect your teeth.
+Many people feel anxiety at the thought of a root canal.
+However, in the gentle hands of your trusted dentist in Clemson, SC, your root canal can be a simple, stress-free procedure that will eliminate pain and protect your tooth.

 Root Canal Treatment Explained

 There is a tiny channel that runs down the middle of your inner tooth through your roots.
 This channel is called a root canal.
-When decay or damage occurs to this area, a procedure, also called a root canal is used to correct and treat the inner area and roots.
+When decay or damage occurs to this area, a procedure, also called a root canal, is used to correct and treat the problem.

 When to Consider Root Canal Treatment

 Sometimes, the roots and inside of your tooth become damaged, infected, or even begin to decay.
 There are several different symptoms that might be signs of decay, damage, or infection inside your roots and tooth.
 Here are a few to look for:

 - Tenderness and soreness near or around your tooth.

 - Experiencing pain when pressure is applied to your tooth.

 - New sensitivity to hot or cold beverages or food.

 - Noticeable bumps on your gums near the infected tooth.